 When I entered my first yoga teacher training in 2003, I’d been out of the classroom for only a few years, but it was wonderful to get back into that mode of learning.
 That experience shaped everything I’ve done since.

-Your Uniqueness Is Your Strength
+How Does Your Uniqueness Become Your Strength as a Yoga Teacher?

 Here’s something I’ve observed over two decades of training teachers: The things that make you different from the idealized yoga teacher in your mind’s eye are the very things that will make you unique and appealing to your students.